building peace

 our websites

-We are a literary activist team brought together by the idea that art can inspire social change.
+Biber Team of CNA is a literary activist team brought together by the idea that art can inspire social change.
 We launched Biber because we believe that when literature is aware of its context, it has the potential to intervene in that context – to effect changes, to give us all hope and a fighting chance.

 This online handbook is created as an online support tool for practitioners with previous knowledge and skills of groupwork with adults on issues of dealing with conflict and peacebuilding.